Alisson and Ederson repairing the reputation of the Brazilian goalkeeper edit

 Not since the days of David Seaman and Peter Schmeichel has the Premier League witnessed a proper goalkeeping rivalry- a water cooler debate over who is truly top of the stops in England’s top flight.
 In Alisson of Liverpool and Ederson of Manchester City, it feels like we have two custodians vying for supremacy.

-That they are both from the same country adds some flavour to the duel, and is starting to catch the attention from major betting sites operators, across the uk.
+That they are both from the same country adds some flavour to the duel.
 The stereotype that Brazil does not produce good goalkeepers has endured for decades.
 Partially, this is routed in the poorly conceived stereotype of Brazilians as purveyors of ‘joga bonito’, footballers born with an inherent ‘magic’ from playing barefoot on the Copacabana with caipirinha in hand.

 It is not an image that sits well with goalkeepers.
 The image also has its roots in Moacir Barbosa fumbling a Uruguay shot into his own net during the ill-fated 1950 World Cup Final, where Brazil endured a shock defeat to Uruguay at the Maracana in Rio.
 Despite a stellar career between the sticks, Barbosa never lived his error down and it haunted him for the rest of his days.